Sunak wants all pupils to study maths to 18

 Just half of 16 to 19-year-olds study maths, according to Mr Sunak - but this figure includes pupils doing science courses and those who are already doing compulsory GCSE resits in college.

-It is not clear what the plans will mean for students who wish to study humanities or creative arts qualifications including BTecs.
+It is not clear what the plans will mean for students who wish to study humanities or creative arts qualifications, including BTecs.

 No new qualifications are immediately planned and there are no plans to make A-levels compulsory.

-The government is instead exploring expanding existing qualifications as well as "more innovative options," a 10 Downing Street spokesperson said in a statement.
+The government is instead exploring expanding existing qualifications as well as "more innovative options," a 10 Downing Street spokesperson said.

-The prime minister is expected to begin working on the plan in this parliament and finish it after the next general election, according to statement.
+The prime minister is expected to begin working on the plan in this parliament and finish it after the next general election.

 The Autumn Statement unveiled an extra £2.3bn in core school funding for five to 16-year-olds over the next two years - reversing the real terms cuts of the last decade.